verlok/blog-11ty/content/blog/enhancing-web-responsiveness-debug-avoid-slow-interactions-next-paint-inp/index.md

 <figure>
 	{% image "me-speaking-gdg-madrid.jpg", "Andrea Verlicchi speaking at GDG Madrid (c/o Celonis), a few people in the front rows, the slide showing the input delay part of the INP measurement in the browser's main thread", [648, 1296], "648px" %}
-  <figcaption>Me speaking at the Madrid chapter of Google Developer Groups.</figcaption>
+  <figcaption>Presenting at GDG Madrid, showing the first of the INP subparts: Input Delay.</figcaption>
 </figure>

 [GDG event page](https://gdg.community.dev/events/details/google-gdg-madrid-presents-hagamos-que-la-web-sea-mas-responsive-en-2024/)